-Whenever you earn a 3rd (or any subsequent) point in any single Attribute, find all Skill cards bearing this Attribute's icon.
-Then, pick one card and attach it to the appropriate edge of your Character Tray.
+Whenever you earn a 3rd (or any subsequent) point in any single Attribute, attach a Skill card bearing this Attribute to the appropriate edge of your Character Tray.
 Skill card are double-sided, containing two mutually exclusive Skills.
 Whenever you gain a Skill, you must choose one side and forfeit the other.
 All 72 skills in the game are unique, so be sure to discuss the Character advancements with other players to maximize your team's potential.

 Remember that every Skill card has a point of its Attribute printed on its face.
-This means, if you have two markers in the solution of your Character Tray, and two solution Skill cards, your total solution is 4.
+This means, if you have two markers in the 📆 slots of your Character Tray, and two 📆 Skill cards, your total 📆 is 4.